Graylog2/documentation/pages/configuration/elasticsearch.rst

 *4.0*            *6.8.x+, 7.x*
 ===============  =====================

-.. caution:: Graylog 3.x **does not** work with Elasticsearch 7.x!
-.. note:: Graylog works fine with the `Amazon Elasticsearch Service <https://aws.amazon.com/elasticsearch-service/>`_ using Elasticsearch 5 or 6.
+.. note:: Graylog works fine with the `Amazon Elasticsearch Service <https://aws.amazon.com/elasticsearch-service/>`_ using Elasticsearch 6 or 7.
-.. note:: Graylog works fine with the `Elastic Cloud <https://cloud.elastic.co>`_ using Elasticsearch 5 or 6.
+.. note:: Graylog works fine with the `Elastic Cloud <https://cloud.elastic.co>`_ using Elasticsearch 6 or 7.

 Configuration